Fraetor/Convertible/README.md

 Only currently tested on my ThinkPad L390 Yoga running Ubuntu 19.10.
 It should work for most modern ThinkPads as is, but for different models the "input_device" variable will have to be adjusted and perhaps the indexes of the binary data changed.
-If it works on you device, or does not then please add an issue so I can add support.
+If it works on you device, or does not, then please add an issue so I can add support.